What to Do with an Alcoholic Spouse

 You must learn to regard your husband as hopelessly lost to his alcohol, and that any effort you make to try to please him will not be reciprocated.
 His lover will always be alcohol and that's that.
 You have never had a chance for a normal marriage with him and never will have a chance as long as he's addicted.

 This message of mine may seem depressing to you when what you want is hope.
 But actually it is the path that will lead you out of your depression.
-As soon as you realize that he will not meet your needs, and you cannot meet his, you will find your depression lifting.
-It would also help if, while you are attending these meetings, you would ask your doctor to prescribe anti-depressant medication to you.
-The Alanon people won't support me in that suggestion because most of them don't encourage the use of any drugs.
-But there's a world of difference between alcohol and anti-depressants.
-One is addicting and the other is not.
-And anti-depressant medication will help you rise above the crippling depression you have been experiencing.
+As soon as you realize that he will not meet your needs and you cannot meet his until he is sober, you will find your depression lifting.
+It would also help if you would ask your doctor to prescribe anti-depressant medication to you.
+Anti-depressant medication will help you rise above the crippling depression you have been experiencing.

 One of my articles that I've posted is, "How the Co-dependency Movement is Ruining Marriages."
 In that article I explain that the co-dependency movement was created for people just like you, and is very appropriate in situations like yours.
 But when it's applied to all marriages, it can have devastating effects.

-In your case, however, your husband cannot, and will not meet your emotional needs, and you will never be able to meet his, until he becomes sober.
+Until he is sober, your husband cannot, and will not meet your emotional needs, and you will never be able to meet his.
 So if you want to remain married to an alcoholic, you may have no other choice but to accept the advice of the co-dependency movement and be emotionally withdrawn from him.
 Alanon is a good place to learn how to do that.

-Although you should not expect it to happen, your husband may decide some day to be treated for his addiction to alcohol.
-If his treatment is successful, I would suggest to you that you make the very difficult decision to lower your defenses, and try to build a marriage with him based on the Policy of Joint Agreement.
+Although you should not expect it to happen when you separate, your husband may decide to be treated for his addiction to alcohol.
+If his treatment is successful, I would suggest to you that you try to build a marriage with him based on the Policy of Joint Agreement.
 It may take you quite a while to learn to meet each other's needs after his sobriety, but I've seen many couples achieve it after treatment, and go on to have a very fulfilling marriage.

 But your husband's decision to become sober (not a single drink of alcohol for the rest of his life) is a long-shot.
-A better prediction is that you will learn to have a very happy and fulfilling life without depending on your husband for your happiness or fulfillment.
+A better prediction is that you will be separated for a while, and then eventually divorce.
+But even it that is the outcome, you will be far happier with that, than what it is you have been going through being married to an alcoholic.

 (Another approach to this problem, an intervention, is described in my answer to the next letter)